madetech/leaving-cards/benjy-stanton.md

 Ciao Benjy, wishing you the best of luck in your future adventures.
 I hope we will meet again and work together on a project one day!

 ![Ciao!](https://media.tenor.com/_0SyvC_r2XAAAAAC/hi-hello.gif)

+#### Dawn
+> Hey Benjy,
+I’m so glad I got the chance to work with you!
+You’re an absolute pleasure to work with.
+Thank you for sharing your skills and support.
+Stay in touch.
+Many best wishes. x :sparkles: :sunny: :boat: